EnriqueFolchBlasco/EnriqueFolchBlasco/README.md

 <h1><img src="https://github.com/user-attachments/assets/23a4dd66-83e8-4c3b-b17c-fed918c53d53" width="50" height="50" /> I'm Enrique, nice to see you around.</h1>

 <p>I'm trying to do my best with this presentation/portfolio.
 Chill if you dislike it; my projects aren't the best looking, but I put effort into them.

-In case you truly hate me, click this link -> [Duck Duck Go](https://duckduckgo.com "The best search engine for privacy")</p>
+<p>In case you truly hate me, click this link -> <a href="https://www.youtube.com/watch?v=QB7ACr7pUuE" title="Go for it.">LINK</a></p>

 <p>Hi, my name is Enrique Folch Blasco, and I am a passionate student of the Java programming language.
 I currently reside in a town close to the beautiful city of Valencia, Spain.</p>